ShaiFisher/Arduino-Shoutbox/README.md

 After pushing the button, open the box and shout something. then close the box.
 From now on, when opening the box, the message will be played.

-Main components: ISD1820 voice recorder and player; LDR (Light Dependent Resistor) https://www.elabpeers.com/isd1820-voice-recording-module.html
+Main components: ISD1820 voice recorder and player https://www.elabpeers.com/isd1820-voice-recording-module.html LDR (Light Dependent Resistor)

 Partial wiring (Fritzing):
 https://www.circuito.io/static/reply/index.html?solutionId=5a3d4c6bfb33e200225be712&solutionPath=storage.circuito.io